 To underscore the importance of truth, honesty and accountability, students, faculty and staff of the Davis College of Business developed the P.R.I.D.E document.

 All DCOB students must sign a P.R.I.D.E. document each year that states that they understand and agree to conform to this concept of honor.
-MBA, EMBA, and MSOL students also sign a Graduate Programs Honor Code form each year that states that they understand and agree to conform to the following: I do not lie, cheat, steal or condone those who do.
+MBA and EMBA students also sign an MBA Honor Code form each year that states that they understand and agree to conform to the following: I do not lie, cheat, steal or condone those who do.

 PROFESSIONAL RESULTS IN DAILY EFFORTS (P.R.I.D.E.)
 PROGRAM

 “We the students and faculty of the Davis College of Business understand learning is a process of interaction, partnering, and collaboration.
 To create the learning environment necessary to produce the future generators of sustainable value for business and society at large, we understand we must focus our daily efforts to achieve lasting success.
 Therefore, as indicated by my signature below, I agree to support the tenets and professional behaviors of the P.R.I.D.E.
 Program outlined below applicable to my position within the Davis College of Business.”

 As DCOB Faculty, you can count on us to:

 - Treat each student in a fair and equitable manner